 - Benefit from 100 years of history: Open Colleges has been delivering distance education to Australians for more than 100 years.
 Join over 700,000 Australians who have studied with Open Colleges.
 Unlike many other institutions, we are specialists in distance learning.

-- We help you to succeed: Open Colleges provides you with comprehensive support throughout your studies.
+- We help you to succeed: We provide you with comprehensive support throughout your studies.
 From access to ‘OpenSpace’ — our online learning portal — to support from experienced tutors, we help you every step of the way.

-- Affordable fees: Open Colleges provides you with a range of different payment plan options.
+- Affordable fees: We provide you with a range of different payment plan options.
 You can pay upfront and get a discount on your fees or you can choose to pay by instalment – including weekly, fortnightly and monthly options.